Ocean Safety Tips

 When the tide is out, large rock formations can become exposed.
 Avoid the temptation to stroll out to an interesting looking rock without knowing when the tide comes back.
-Free tide books are readily available at sate park offices, information centers, motels, and shops.
-In order to stay safe, stay off rocks and small, enclosed beaches.
+Free tide books are readily available at state park offices, information centers, motels, and shops.
+In order to stay safe near the ocean, stay off rocks and small, enclosed beaches.
 Know when the tide is coming in.
 You may obtain tide tables by visiting the National Oceanographic and Atmospheric Administration website.

 High Waves Can Reach You

 Tides and waves can easily sweep over rocks, headlands, and jetties, knocking you off and carrying you out to sea.
 In order to stay safe, assume nothing is high enough.
 Avoid exposed rocks, jetties, and headlands during strong ocean wave action, especially during and after a storm.